jesusmartinoza/Open-eyes-using-Pix2Pix/README.md

 Have you ever had the perfect picture but closed your eyes? 🤦 It is a very common issue, you can fix it by going to Photoshop and editing the picture there....
 But why not let an AI to do the hard work for us?

 ### Demo
-You can find a demo in the following [link](https://overflow.ai/open-eyes-using-pix2pix)
+You can find a demo in the following link: [https://overflow.ai/open-eyes-using-pix2pix](https://overflow.ai/open-eyes-using-pix2pix)

 ![](https://github.com/jesusmartinoza/Open-eyes-using-Pix2Pix/blob/master/assets/demo_1.png?raw=true)